 Avoiding monospaced fonts for large blocks of texts or text body is generally another good rule of thumb.
 When information or a message is being passed to a reader, don’t distract the reader with a bad font choice.
 For the most part, when choosing fonts for text bodies, less is more; go for unexciting and plain.
 The following example shows a good use of monospace font.

 There are plenty of other factors that contribute to determining a good font combination: the medium or media, the layout, the niche or industry and even design and text trends.

 While some designers get really into fonts, others put minimal work hours into them.
 Remember though, your text font can reinforce or help deliver the message, or it can work against it.
-Font combinations, likewise, convey the personality and attitude of the document or graphic.
+Combine fonts with care to convey the personality of your document or graphic.

 Image: Javier Garcia

 Eleanor Hecks is the Editor-in-Chief of Designerly Magazine, an online publication dedicated to providing in-depth content from the design and marketing industries.
 When she's not designing or writing code, you can find her re-reading the Harry Potter series, burning calories at a local Zumba class, or hanging out with her dogs, Bear and Lucy.